 697. Historical Writing Tutorial.
 (1.5) Individual supervision of historical writing to improve a project.
-P-POI.
+P-POI

 698. Individual Study.
 (3) A project in an area of study not otherwise available in the department; permitted upon departmental approval of petition presented by a qualified student.
+May be repeated for credit.

 699. Directed Reading.
 (1-3) Concentrated reading in an area of study not otherwise available.
-P-POI.
+May be repeated for credit if topic varies.
+P-POI